NadiaAiraf/acebook-rails-the-spartans/README.md

 Installation Instructions:
   - Clone The Repo
   - Install Rails you fluffy-pig you
-  - Run Bundle Install.
-For all your Gem needs
+  - Run Bundle Install for all your Gem needs
   - Run DB:Create
   - Run DB:Migrate